FLNC — Fluence Energy, Inc.

 - Adjusted EBITDA: Negative $52 million for the quarter.

-- Backlog: Reached a record $5.5 billion, fully covering the midpoint of the revenue outlook for 2026.
+- Backlog: Reached a record $5.5 billion, fully covering the midpoint of the fiscal 2026 revenue outlook.

-- Liquidity: Ended the quarter with approximately $1.1 billion in total liquidity, including $477 million in cash and $617 million available from credit facilities.
+- Liquidity: Ended the quarter with approximately $1.1 billion in total liquidity, including $477 million in cash and $617 million available through credit facilities.

 2. Strategic Updates and Business Highlights

-- Order Intake: Signed over $750 million in new orders globally, with more than $500 million from the U.S., indicating strong growth driven by the One Big Beautiful Bill Act.
+- Order Intake: Signed over $750 million in new orders globally during Q1, with more than $500 million from the U.S., indicating strong growth driven by the One Big Beautiful Bill Act.

-- Pipeline Growth: Increased by approximately $7 billion (30%), primarily in the U.S., with significant opportunities in data centers and long-duration energy storage.
+- Pipeline Growth: The pipeline increased by approximately $7 billion (30%), primarily from the U.S. market, with significant opportunities in data centers and long-duration energy storage.

-- Legal Matters: Resolved two pending legal issues satisfactorily, including a settlement related to Moss Landing and a dismissal of a $230 million claim regarding the Diablo Canyon project.
+- Legal Matters: Resolved two pending legal issues favorably, including a settlement related to Moss Landing and a court dismissal of a $230 million claim regarding the Diablo Canyon project.

 3. Forward Guidance and Outlook

-- Market Expectations: Anticipated continued growth in orders across core markets, particularly in the U.S.
+- Market Expectations: Anticipates continued growth in orders across core markets, with the U.S. expected to represent about half of total orders.

 4. Bad News, Challenges, or Points of Concern

-- Gross Margin Pressure: The lower gross margin in Q1 was attributed to specific project costs and typical first-quarter dynamics, raising concerns about cost recovery and margin stability.
+- Gross Margin Pressure: The adjusted gross margin was significantly below expectations, primarily due to project-specific costs and typical first-quarter dynamics.

-- Competitive Landscape: Increased competition from companies like Tesla and Ford, which may pressure margins and market share.
+- Competitive Landscape: Increased competition in the energy storage market, particularly from established players like Tesla, which may pressure margins and market share.

 5. Notable Q&A Insights

-- Cost Recovery: Management expressed confidence in recovering the $20 million in additional costs from non-U.S. projects through contract provisions.
+- Cost Recovery: Management expressed confidence in recovering the $20 million in additional costs incurred during the quarter, which were associated with project scope changes.